-It’s not philosophy as just words and theories, it’s a very practical philosophy that can be applied to everyday life.
+It’s not philosophy as in just words and theories, it’s a very practical philosophy that can be applied to everyday life.
+In fact, the Stoics believed in showing people what Stoicism is, not telling.

-When I started reading and studying stoicism, and then putting into practice many of the exercises, I instantly felt calmer and more in control of my emotions.
+When I started reading and studying stoicism and putting into practice many of the exercises, I instantly felt calmer and more in control of my emotions.

 An interesting side note is that modern day CBT (Cognitive Behavioural Therapy) is influenced heavily by Stoicism and shares many of the same exercises.